-Peter Buffett has an acclaimed career that spans nearly 30 years as a professional musician, Emmy Award-winning composer, philanthropist, and author of the New York Times best-seller Life Is What You Make It.
+Peter Buffett has an acclaimed career that spans nearly 30 years as a professional musician, Emmy Award-winning composer, philanthropist, and author of the New York Times best-selling book, Life Is What You Make It.

-He began his career writing music for commercials, and then moved to composing for film and television - most notably for his Native American-inspired music, such as the memorable “Fire Dance” scene in the Oscar-winning film Dances With Wolves; the score for 500 Nations, the 8 hour Emmy-awarded CBS miniseries produced by Kevin Costner; and the live Native American inspired musical production Spirit: The Seventh Fire, which premiered on the National Mall for the opening of the Smithsonian’s National Museum of the American Indian in Washington, D.C.
+Born in Omaha, Nebraska, Buffett began his career writing music for commercials, and then moved to composing for film and television.
+Some of his renowned compositions include his Native American-inspired music, such as for the memorable fire dance scene in the Oscar-winning film Dances With Wolves; the score for 500 Nations, the eight-hour Emmy-awarded CBS miniseries produced by Kevin Costner; and the live Native American-inspired musical production, Spirit: The Seventh Fire, which premiered on the National Mall for the opening of the Smithsonian’s National Museum of the American Indian in Washington, D.C.

 Since 1987, Buffett has released 15 records on various labels.
 He has also collaborated with Grammy-nominated recording artist Akon and Grammy-winning artist Angelique Kidjo on human rights inspired songs, one of which debuted at a special event at the United Nations General Assembly.

-Peter is also actively involved in social and philanthropic causes through the NoVo Foundation of which he is Co-Chair with his wife, Jennifer.
+Buffett is also actively involved in social and philanthropic causes through the NoVo Foundation, of which he is co-president with his wife, Jennifer.
 The NoVo Foundation is a philanthropic organization focused on social and economic justice, gender equity, and promoting local living economies.

 What People are Saying About Peter Buffett